neilsong/word-counter-bot-dev/README.md

 # word-counter-bot
 Python Discord Bot for counting words

-**A Discord bot that analyzes the word choice of users on the server**
+**A Discord bot that analyzes the syntax/word choic of users in a server**

-A bot that will analyze syntax/word choice of everyone in this server

   1. Provide insight and analytics into the unique language of this server
         - Leaderboard of most common words in the server